Amir-Rastkhadiv/easy-trip/README.md

 -   The README Template came from the [Code  Institute](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md)

 ### Content

+- In creating the README table of contents, (Amir-Rastkhadiv/fun-gym)[https://github.com/Amir-Rastkhadiv/fun-gym] was very helpful.

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media